verbb/formie/docs/guides/integrations/re-run-failed-integrations-from-the-control-panel.md

 The re-run uses the submission’s current field values and the form’s current integration settings.
 If you edited the submission or changed mapping since the original dispatch, the new values and settings apply.

-### What manual re-runs respect
+### What Manual Re-Runs Respect

-Manual triggers call `IntegrationTriggers::dispatchManualIntegration()`, which:

-- Loads the integration with the form’s saved settings
-- Populates integration context from the submission
-- Sends the payload through the normal `sendPayload()` path
-- Fires integration events and logging
+A manual re-run uses the saved integration settings and the submission’s current answers.
+It runs the integration’s normal delivery path, so its mapping, events and logging apply.

 Manual re-runs **still evaluate integration conditions**.
 If conditions fail for the submission, the integration will not send data even when triggered manually.

 Manual re-runs bypass re-run **policy** checks — policies govern automatic triggers on edit or resubmit, not operator-initiated runs.

-### What is not re-run
+### What Is Not Re-Run

 Manual integration re-runs do not: